-Suppose the Singularity Institute went forward betting that unfriendly AI is more likely than friendly AI.
+Suppose some AI risk advocate went forward betting that unfriendly AI is more likely than friendly AI.
 What incentive would critics have to bet in order not to lose but win money?

-At no point would the Singularity Institute agree that the prediction has been falsified, because the technological singularity is always near.
+At no point would they agree that the prediction has been falsified, because the technological singularity is always near.
 The next generation of AI might always turn out to be unfriendly.

 The prediction is undecidable because those who made the prediction do not anticipate any difference between world states where they are right versus world states where they are wrong.
 There is no possibility to update on evidence.